As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 Here comes the fun part – introducing your business to customers!

 Look into newspapers and local magazines, trade shows, and public events where you can bring your brand and your work to the people.
-Any outlet that makes sense for your business is one you should seek out.
+Any outlet that makes sense for your small business is one you should seek out.

 Give your prospective customers an intimate view of your work and your business.
+You’ll want to develop a content marketing strategy to grow your business.

-As a new, up-and-coming business owner, social media is an inexpensive and easy outlet for all of the beautiful work you’ve created.
+As a new, up-and-coming small business owner, social media is an inexpensive and easy outlet for all of the beautiful work you’ve created.
 As we previously explained,

 Social media gives you the ability to easily keep customers up-to-date on new products, store policies or sales.
 It also enables you to build a social rapport with current customers, while building low-pressure relationships with future buyers.

 Instagram is an obvious priority for photography businesses.
 You can post examples of your work to the platform, connect with customers, and use it to build your personal brand.
-But Instagram (and other platforms like Facebook) can also be where you post behind-the-scenes photos and videos to give prospective clients an insider’s eye to your business.
+But Instagram (and other platforms like Facebook) can also be where you post behind-the-scenes photos and videos to give prospective clients and potential clients an insider’s eye to your business.

 Additional Resources for Photographers